 The only drawback was that the Barnyard Flea Market is perhaps one of the very last unregulated places for smoking.
 People are allowed to smoke wherever they like.
 This place definitely isn’t like bars used to be before smoking bans were instituted – it’s not smoke-filled, but the smell is noticeable, so just be aware of that when you go.

-My kids and I stayed about an hour and they loved checking out all the different stuff and were reasonably controlled in their desires for toys, girly clothes and dolls.
-I had fun too checking out all the crazy stuff that was for sale and the rock bottom prices of everything under the sun.
-It was entertaining and a great way to spend some down time on the weekend.
+My kids and I stayed about an hour and they loved checking out all the different stuff.
+They were reasonably controlled in their desires for toys, girly clothes, and dolls.
+I had fun too, checking out all the crazy stuff that was for sale and the rock-bottom prices of everything under the sun.
+It was entertaining and a great way to spend some downtime on the weekend.

 Plan your own trip